thingsboard/thingsboard.github.io/docs/user-guide/alarm-rules.md

 alarm-rules-example-schedule-1:
     0:
         image: /images/user-guide/alarm-rules/examples/alarm-rules-example-schedule-1-ce.png
-        title: 'Go to the <b>High temperature</b> rule and open it for editing.'
+        title: 'Go to the <b>High Temperature</b> rule and open it for editing.'
     1:
         image: /images/user-guide/alarm-rules/examples/alarm-rules-example-schedule-2-ce.png
-        title: 'Open the schedule settings for the alarm&#39;s create condition.'
+        title: 'Open the schedule settings for the alarm&#39;s trigger condition.'
     2:
         image: /images/user-guide/alarm-rules/examples/alarm-rules-example-schedule-3-ce.png
-        title: 'Select the schedule type: Active at a specific time.<br>Configure the rule to be active only on weekdays from 10:00 to 19:00.
+        title: 'Select the schedule type: <i>Active at a specific time</i>.<br>Configure the rule to be active only on weekdays from 10:00 to 19:00.
 Click <b>Save</b>.'
     3:
         image: /images/user-guide/alarm-rules/examples/alarm-rules-example-schedule-4-ce.png
         title: 'Apply changes.'